 Has Tom Cruise Flown A Fighter Jet?

 In the world of Hollywood, Tom Cruise is known for his daring stunts and intense dedication to his craft.
-From hanging off the side of skyscrapers to performing his own high-speed car chases, Cruise has never shied away from pushing the boundaries of what is possible on the big screen.
+From scaling skyscrapers to performing death-defying motorcycle chases, Cruise has never shied away from pushing the boundaries of what is possible on the silver screen.
 But has he taken his love for adrenaline-fueled action to the skies flying a fighter jet?

+Rumors have circulated for years about Cruise’s alleged piloting skills, with many speculating that he has indeed taken the controls of a high-performance aircraft.
+However, the truth behind these claims is not as clear-cut as one might think.

 FAQ: